 Pink diamonds count for only 1% of stones mined in Argyle, and out of these pink diamonds only 1% has ever been graded as being pure red diamonds in the history of this mine.
 This truly emphasizes the rarity of these magnificent stones.

-Sadly, supply is expected to dwindle even further in the upcoming years, as a closure of the mine has been announced for 2020 by Rio Tinto, constituting the abovementioned diamonds as potentially finite.
+Sadly, supply is expected to dwindle even further in the upcoming years, as a closure of the mine has been announced for 2020 by Rio Tinto, constituting these diamonds as potentially finite.

 Do not miss part two of our red diamond tribute where we will be examining the most famous red diamonds ever to be found, as well as digging deeper into their history.
 And as always, feel free to follow us on Twitter and LinkedIn!